kubernetes/website/content/en/docs/concepts/architecture/garbage-collection.md

 ### Container garbage collection {#container-image-garbage-collection} (deprecated)

 {{< caution >}}
-Container garbage collection is deprecated infavour of `--eviction-hard` or `--eviction-soft` and Will be removed in a future version.
+Container garbage collection is deprecated in favour of `--eviction-hard` or `--eviction-soft` and will be removed in a future version.
 For more details on eviction policy, see [node-pressure-eviction](/docs/concepts/scheduling-eviction/node-pressure-eviction/).
 {{< /caution >}}